THE BLACKNESS ADMIRALTY BATTLE PRACTICE TARGET BARGE

 Why the interest?
 This is one of the more scenic and secluded spots on the Forth, the woods of the Hopetoun Estate coming right down to the top of the beach.
 There is a concentration of birdlife drawn by the freshwater of the Midhope burn a few hundred yards to the east and a view of the castle to the west.
 The barge itself is of sufficient nautical archaeological interest to merit an entry, with photographs, in the Royal Commission for Ancient and Historical Monuments Scotland (RCAHMS) Canmore database.

+It is intended that a berth be arranged alongside the barge, perhaps on the west side this time.
 Until then it is possible to anchor and dry out to the east or west of the barge, avoiding the debris field.
 The ground is clearer to the east but care is required on the approach to avoid a large Admiralty pattern anchor to the north east and keep out of the anchoring exclusion zone.

 Please note that in the photographs the footprints on the mud were made wearing mud boards.
 The mud is too soft to walk on without them.